Scientific Name: Acer saccharinum

 Key ID Features:

-Leaves opposite, most 10-17cm long x 9-15cm wide, 5 deep acuminate-tipped lobes each with smaller lobes and teeth, lower surface silvery, most petioles 5-9cm long; florets apetalous, in tight clusters, pedicels 3-4mm long, open in March weeks before leaves emerge; schizocarps 3-4cm wide, thick side of wings at 50-70 degree angle, samaras 3-5cm long, May-June.
+Leaves opposite, most 10-17cm long x 9-15cm wide, 5 deep acuminate-tipped lobes each with smaller lobes and teeth, lower surface silvery, most petioles 5-9cm long; flowers apetalous, in tight clusters, pedicels 3-4mm long, open in March weeks before leaves emerge; schizocarps 3-4cm wide, thick side of wings at 50-70 degree angle, samaras 3-5cm long, May-June.
 Winter ID: buds opposite, rounded to ovate, red to browm, marginal hairs on scales, flower buds swell and may open by late winter.